Skip to content

 Cynergy Bank’s report uses ONS quarterly data across 16 business sectors, available here: Business demography, quarterly, UK - Office for National Statistics .
 Available ONS data goes as far back as 2017.

-Q2 2025 data was published on 24 July 2025.
+Q3 2025 data was published on 30 October 2025.
 Business “births” and “deaths” are terms used by ONS.
 Strictly, these are enterprises added to, and removed from, the Inter-Departmental Business Register (IDBR), respectively.
 The IDBR is a comprehensive list of UK businesses used by government for statistical purposes.

 * Cynergy Bank’s Business Health Score divides the number of business births by the number of business deaths in any given industry to give a snapshot of overall sector health.
 For example, a score of 1.30 means for every one business going bust 1.3 new businesses are being created.
 Scores below 1 indicate more businesses are closing than being formed and the industry is in decline.